March 19, 2024

 About this Python API Tutorial

-This tutorial is based on part of our interactive APIs and Webscraping course in Python, which you can start for free.
-We assume you have some knowledge of working with data in Python.
-If not, consider trying our free Python Fundamentals course first, if you're interested in data science applications.
+This tutorial is based on a part of our interactive APIs and web scraping course in Python, which you can start for free.
+The course assumes you have some knowledge of working with data in Python.
+If that's not you, consider trying our free introduction to Python programming course first, if you're interested in data science applications.
 If you want to work with AI, check out our Generative AI Fundamentals in Python skill path.

 What is an API?